Jutho/TensorKit.jl/README.md

 # TensorKit.jl

-A Julia Package for working with tensors, with a flavor of category theory.
+A Julia package for large-scale tensor computations, with a hint of category theory.

 | **Documentation**                                                               | **Build Status**                                                                                |
 |:-------------------------------------------------------------------------------:|:-----------------------------------------------------------------------------------------------:|